abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 #### Playing uncompressed-PCM files

-To play uncompressed-PCM files, we can use
-<span class="title-ref">nxplayer</span>'s
-<span class="title-ref">playraw</span> command.
-We need 1) select the
-appropriate audio device to playback this file and 1) know in advance the file's parameters (channels, bits/sample and sampling rate):
+To play uncompressed-PCM files, we can use [nxplayer]{.title-ref}\'s [playraw]{.title-ref} command.
+We need 1) select the appropriate audio device to playback this file and 1) know in advance the file\'s parameters (channels, bits/sample and sampling rate):

     nsh> nxplayer
     NxPlayer version 1.05
     h for commands, q to exit

     nxplayer> device /dev/audio/pcm0p
     nxplayer> playraw /host/mother.wav 2 16 44100

-In this example, the file <span class="title-ref">mother.wav</span> is a stereo (2-channel), 16 bits/sample and 44,1KHz PCM-encoded file.
+In this example, the file [mother.wav]{.title-ref} is a stereo (2-channel), 16 bits/sample and 44,1KHz PCM-encoded file.

 #### Playing MP3-encoded files

-To play MP3 files, we can use <span class="title-ref">nxplayer</span>'s
-<span class="title-ref">play</span> command directly.
-We only need to
-select the appropriate audio device to playback this file:
+To play MP3 files, we can use [nxplayer]{.title-ref}\'s [play]{.title-ref} command directly.
+We only need to select the appropriate audio device to playback this file:

     nsh> nxplayer
     NxPlayer version 1.05
     h for commands, q to exit

     nxplayer> device /dev/audio/pcm1p
     nxplayer> play /host/mother.mp3

 ### bluetooth

-Supports some very limited, primitive, low-level debug of the Bluetooth stack using the Bluetooth "Swiss Army Knife" at apps/wireless/bluetooth/btsak and the NULL Bluetooth device at drivers/wireless/bluetooth/bt\_null.c
+Supports some very limited, primitive, low-level debug of the Bluetooth stack using the Bluetooth \"Swiss Army Knife\" at apps/wireless/bluetooth/btsak and the NULL Bluetooth device at drivers/wireless/bluetooth/bt\_null.c